Adarsh01-code/amazon-clone/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-This application is also hosted using FIREBASE and can be accessed using the followingg URL ::
+This application is also hosted using "FIREBASE" and can be accessed using the followingg URL ::
-Open https://reactjs-68f43.web.app to view it in the browser.
+Open ( https://reactjs-68f43.web.app ) to view it in the browser.

-//Note :: This application currently is not mobile Responsive , unwanted distortion can be shown in smaller screens.
+/*Note :: This application currently is not mobile Responsive , unwanted distortion can be shown in smaller screens.*/

 The page will reload when you make changes.\
 You may also see any lint errors in the console.